brainybryan69/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a person

+1. Adding a person with correct details
+   1. Prerequisites: List all persons using the `list` command.
+   2. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+      Expected: A new contact 'John Doe' is added to the list.
+Details of the new contact shown in the status message.
+Timestamp in the status bar is updated.
+   3. Test case: `add n/Betsy Crowe t/friend e/betsycrowe@example.com p/1234567 a/New Street, #02-02`
+      Expected: A new contact 'Betsy Crowe' is added to the list with the tag 'friend'.

+2. Adding a person with incorrect details
+   1. Prerequisites: List all persons using the `list` command.
+   2. Test case: `add n/John Doe p/98765432` (missing email)
+      Expected: No person is added.
+Error details shown in the status message.
+   3. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` (duplicate of a person already in the list)
+      Expected: No person is added.
+Error details shown in the status message.
+   4. Other incorrect add commands to try: `add`, `add n/`, `add n/John Doe p/abc`
+      Expected: Similar to previous.

 ### Deleting a person

 1. Deleting a person while all persons are being shown